decrypted/Twitch-SDK/README.md

 # TwitchTV SDK for PHP

-> This is unofficial [TwitchTV SDK for PHP](https://github.com/jofner/Twitch-SDK) formerly known as ritero/twitch-sdk.
-> This is a fork of https://github.com/jofner/Twitch-SDK.
-To at least do basic patches.
+This is unofficial [TwitchTV SDK for PHP](https://github.com/decrypted/Twitch-SDK), a fork of https://github.com/jofner/Twitch-SDK as it got UNMAINTAINED.
+This will aim to do at least basic patches, and it is running in production.

 ## Requirements